Ever wondered why is seems like your body is fighting with food and you can’t be friends?

-You might consider food sensitivity testing if you have one or more of these symptoms.
-The gold standard for food sensitivity testing is elimination and challenge, but testing your blood first will speed up the identification.
+You might consider food intolerance and sensitivity testing if you have one or more of those symptoms.
+The gold standard for food sensitivity testing is elimination and challenge, but testing your blood first will speed up the identification so you know what to eliminate immediately.

 With elimination and challenge, the person eliminates the most common allergens including gluten, dairy, corn, soy, egg and any other items to which they think they are reacting until digestive or other symptoms have resolved.
-This can take anywhere from a week to a month or more.
+This can take anywhere from a week to several months.
 Once symptoms have resolved, the person gradually re-introduces foods one by one while monitoring their symptoms.
+Who has the time?

-This process can be challenging and time-consuming, so some people like to get their blood tested to get an idea of where to start.
-The food sensitivity tests we use are for antibodies that cause the more subtle reactions rather than anaphylactic.
+Most people choose to first test their blood to get an idea of where to start.
+The food sensitivity tests we use are for antibodies that cause the more subtle delayed reactions rather than anaphylactic.

 How are food allergies diagnosed? – It’s an art not a science !